How to make money with affiliate marketing from the word go

 Making money through affiliate marketing is one of the ways most bloggers use to monetise their blog.
 But if you are a new blogger there are two questions you’re probably asking yourself:

 1. Should you monetise your blog with affiliate marketing from the beginning or should you wait until you have a large following?

 2. Can you actually make money with a small following?

 To me, the answer to both is yes.
 It takes a while to make enough money through affiliate marketing to make a difference, so you might as well start from the beginning.
 And yes, I have already made some money.
 I only have 7 blog posts but got my first income with the second blog post.

 In this blog post, I am going to tell you the resources I used to start making money online.

 Before we go any further, do you want to be more productive with your affiliate marketing efforts?
-Then check out my Affiliate Marketing Tracker and Planner here and use coupon code 30MOM50OFF to get your discount.
+Then check out my Affiliate Marketing Tracker and Planner here.

 What is exactly affiliate marketing?